google/digitalbuildings/ontology/docs/ontology.md

 #### Enumeration {#enumeration}

-In some cases a device may have two point s with semantically identical meaning (ex: if a device has two identical zone temperature sensors).
+In some cases a device may have two points with semantically identical meaning (ex: if a device has two identical zone temperature sensors).
 In this case, the two sensors must use the same field name.
 To differentiate them we allow a numeric increment to be added to the name, ex: `<field>_1`.
-Multiple increments are allowed to indecate subgrouping as well, ex: `<field>_2_1`.
+Multiple increments are allowed to indicate subgrouping as well, ex: `<field>_2_1`.

+NB: Modelers should be careful with applying enumerations, as the analysis applied will be unable to apply meaningful distinctions to such fields.
+This shouldn't be a problem normally since, if two points are functionally different, they shouldn't have the same name (e.g. if supply_air_temperature_sensor_1 is the real control sensor while supply_air_temperature_sensor_2 is redundnant for monitoring, they should have separate names; for ease of integration, omission of the redundant point is acceptable, but if that is not desired an additional descriptor should be added).

 #### Structural Flexibility and Ambiguity {#structural-flexibility-and-ambiguity}